 If you find a true mentor, someone who listens to you and helps you with your reflections, then continue talking with that person.
 It would be especially good if you get relevant reading recommendation from your mentor and discuss with him/her what you read.
 If a theme came out of your list of “5 events” (a theme like depression, anxiety, loneliness, etc.), then it would be helpful to read what other, more mature thinkers who have given that topic a lot of thought, have to say about it.
 Needless to say, you should be respectful and be mindful of the demands you place on your mentor.
 Generally speaking, I believe a mentor would also find such an interaction intrinsically rewarding.

 Yes, you read to understand your own experience better.
 But it’s not ALL about you.
-You’re reading and reflecting to understand something about humanity, something about being a person among other people, something that is a possibility for all humans (that is potentially available to everyone).
+You’re reading and reflecting to understand something about humanity, something about being a person among other persons, something that is a possibility for all humans (that is potentially available to everyone).

 Let me summarize the basics of this method of study: